FAIRChemistry/FAIRFlow/specifications/datamodel_b07_tc.md

   - Type: string
   - Description: organization the author is affiliated to.

 ### Experiment

 - plant_setup
   - Type: PlantSetup
+  - Description: the individual plant setup that is used in this one experiment.
+- measurements
+  - Type: Measurement
+  - Multiple: True
+  - Description: different measurements that are made within the scope of one experiment.
 - calculations
   - Type: Calculation
   - Description: all the calculations that are done within the scope of one experiment.

 ### PlantSetup

 - devices
   - Type: Device
   - Multiple: True